tannerduve/mock_a_mockingbird/README.md

 * Run ```code .```
 * Navigate to ```MockAMockingbird > src > P1ToMockAMockingbird > S1_Intro.lean```
 ## Progress
 Note that this project is currently a work in progress.
-At present, only Chapter 9 has been formalized.
+At present, only Chapters 9 and 10 have been formalized.
 ## Resources
 A PDF copy of the book, "To Mock a Mockingbird," is included in this repository and can be found as ToMockAMockingBird.pdf.
 ## Prerequisites